Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Practical issues and examples

 where $\bsX^\star$ is a point of the input space not contained in the learning sample, $\bsy^N$ is the output vector of the learning sample of size $N$ and $\widehat{\sigma_Y^2}(\bsX)$ is the kriging variance that can also be explicitly estimated.
 In particular, the kriging variance $\widehat{\sigma_Y^2}(\bsX)$ quantifies the uncertainty induced by estimating $Y(\bsX)$ with $\widehat{Y}(\bsX)$.

 As an illustration, we study the Ishigami function (Eq. (\ref{eq:ishigami})) with a correlation coefficient $\rho$ between $ X_1 $ and $ X_3 $, on which \cite{kuctar12} studied the Sobol' indices (see also Section \ref{sec:ishig} of this paper).
-When constructing the models, three different sizes $N$ of the learning sample ($50$, $100$ and $200$) respectively give three predictive coefficients ($ Q^2 $ which is equivalent to the $ R^2 $ in prediction) different for the kriging predictor: $ 0.78$, $0.88$ and $0.98$.
-Figure \ref{fig:ishig} shows that with a strong predictive metamodel ($Q^2=0.98$ with $N=200$), the estimations of the Shapley effects by the metamodel are satisfactorily accurate.
-The precision of the estimated effects deteriorate rapidly with the decrease of the metamodel predictivity.
+When constructing the models, three different sizes $N$ of the learning sample ($50$, $100$ and $200$) give three predictive coefficients for the kriging predictor: $ 0.78$, $0.88$ and $0.98$ respectively. {Figure \ref{fig:ishig} (a) and (b) were obtained with the two numerical procedures, explained in \ref{sec:direct}, applied on the kriging predictor.
+The computational cost (total number of calls of the metamodel predictor) is the same in Fig. \ref{fig:ishig} (a) as in Fig. \ref{fig:ishig} (b)): $C=8.2\times 10^4$.
+This high cost has no consequence as the metamodel predictor is evaluated instantly.
+The results in Fig. \ref{fig:ishig} (a) and Fig. \ref{fig:ishig} (b) are similar.
+They show that with a strong predictive metamodel ($Q^2=0.98$ with $N=200$), the estimations of the Shapley effects by the metamodel are satisfactorily accurate.
+The precision of the estimated effects deteriorates rapidly with the decrease of the metamodel predictivity. }

-This example has just illustrated the need to have a sufficiently accurate metamodel in order to have precise estimates of Shapley effects.
-Controlling the error made on the Shapley effects estimates due to the metamodel approximation is possible thanks to the properties of the Gaussian process model.
-To provide such confidence bounds on Shapley effects estimates, \cite{beneli18} has developed an algorithm based on conditional Gaussian process simulations (as in \cite{legcan14} for Sobol' indices).
+This example has just illustrated the need to have a sufficiently accurate metamodel in order to have precise estimates of Shapley effects. { However, replacing the original numerical model $f(\bsX)$ by a metamodel induces an additional error on the Shapley effect estimates due to the metamodel approximation.
+As shown in \cite{legcan14} for Sobol' indices, it is possible to control this error thanks to the Gaussian process properties by using conditional Gaussian process simulations.
+Such a development for Shapley effects is outside the scope of the present paper and has been recently proposed in \cite{beneli18}. }

-\section{Industrial application}
+\subsection{Industrial application}

-This application concerns a probabilistic analysis of an ultrasonic non-destructive control of a weld containing manufacturing defect.
-Complex phenomena occur in such heterogeneous medium during the ultrasonic wave propagation and a fine analysis to understand the effect of uncertain parameters is important.
+This application concerns a probabilistic analysis of an ultrasonic non-destructive control of a weld containing manufacturing defects.
+Complex phenomena occur in such a heterogeneous medium during the ultrasonic wave propagation and a fine analysis to understand the effect of uncertain parameters is important.
 The simulation of these phenomena is performed via the finite element code ATHENA2D, developed by EDF (Electricit\'e de France).
 This code is dedicated to the simulation of elastic wave propagation in heterogeneous and anisotropic materials like welds.